 8 Ways to Get Off the Beaten Path in Tokyo

 These are all places I visited and loved, so consider them Ottsworld approved!

 One of my top travel tips is to take a food tour when you first arrive in a new city/country.
 After all, you eat 2 to 3 times a day every day and it will introduce you to the food and food culture of the region so that you can use that knowledge every day of your trip!

 There are 160,000 restaurants in Tokyo and that number is constantly growing.
 By taking a food tour, you can start to narrow down that 160,000 and learn what food is unique to a culture or region.

-Arigato Food Tours had many food tours to choose from, however I decided to do my tour in a less visited part of Tokyo – Yanaka.
+Arigato Food Tours had many food tours to choose from, however, I decided to do my tour in a less-visited part of Tokyo – Yanaka.
 Yanaka is one of the few remaining districts in Tokyo where the shitamachi (downtown) atmosphere– a feeling of Tokyo from past decades, still survives.
-It survived the Great Kanto Earthquake and Fire of 1923 and was spared the Allied fire bombings during the WWII.
+It survived the Great Kanto Earthquake and Fire of 1923 and was spared the Allied fire bombings during WWII.
 It’s a special place.

 We arrived hungry (we would be eating 10 to 12 dishes/drinks) and met our guide Ryan at the top of Yanaka Ginza Street.
 One of the first things we learned is that Ginza Street is also known as Cat Street – I obviously had chosen my food tour well.